 Wadi al-Natrun, a geological depression west of the Delta, is one of the cradles of Coptic monasticism.
 In the fourth century, hermits retreated here in search of asceticism and solitude, but soon the monasteries that developed out of these anchoretic communities became centres of ecclesiastical culture.
 One of them, Deir al-Surian (the Syrian Monastery), is of particular interest.

 This is the third of four articles featuring monuments along Sharia Mu`izz li-Din Allah, the Qasaba or great artery of Fatimid Cairo.
 Its importance as a ceremonial way lasted for almost nine hundred years, and the variety of monuments still clustered along its length show that it was a favourite building site for those who held power.
 Each monument has a story to tell.
 Today, when the sun has set, newly installed lighting along this route imparts a special magic to these monuments.

 Wooden galleries several stories high adorn the buildings of Port Said.
 This unique type of architecture, characteristic of a certain era, is today at risk from a continuously increasing population, poor planning and lax implementation of building regulations.

 Our knowledge of life in ancient Egypt is derived chiefly from the reliefs and contents of the tombs of the nobles at Giza, Saqqara and Luxor.
 They provide a rich saga of the daily lives of wealthy families as well as of poorer folk.

-As Egypt undergoes a transitional phase and re-evaluates itself and its entire value system, we remember twenty-five of the most influential women who have shaped the country’s history, women whose memory should not be forgotten in this discourse.
+As Egypt undergoes this transitional phase and re-evaluates itself, we remember twenty-five of the most influential women who have shaped the country’s history, women whose memory should not be forgotten in this discourse.